ht0324/ht0324.github.io/_posts/2025-03-30-Link-Archive-Mar-2025.md

 **[GTC March 2025 Keynote with NVIDIA CEO Jensen Huang](https://www.youtube.com/live/_waPvOwL9Z8)**

 *   I always watch Jensen Huang's keynotes.
 At GTC 2025, he announced the revised Nvidia Blackwell chip and improvements to MVLink switches, optical switches, and more.
 What I love about his keynotes is his obsession with detail and deep knowledge of his company's full technology stack.
-He asks engineers from around his company questions during presentations, showcasing his incredible depth, and he's a great speaker who conveys technical information precisely.
+He asks engineers from around his company questions during presentations, showcasing his depth, and he's a great speaker who conveys technical information precisely.

 *   From time to time, he's mentioned his vision of an "AI factory" where machines generate tokens (representing intelligence) with electricity in and intelligence out.
 This vision is now becoming reality.
 He's pursuing this with an "all gas, no brakes" approach, scaling every aspect of GPUs—compute, inference, networking.

-*   The scale-up is truly remarkable.
+*   The scale-up is notable.
 When comparing the Blackwell chip and next year's Ruben chip, the chip size takes on a new abstraction—a single rack as a single huge GPU.
 Since you can't make a single GPU die that large, you split it up and do extensive networking to fit it into a densely packed rack.
-The comparison between Blackwell and Ruben is astonishing.
+The comparison between Blackwell and Ruben is striking.

 *   Another moment that gave me goosebumps was the announcement of the next-generation chip after Ruben, codenamed Feynman.
 The crowd applauded this reveal.
 As a nice Easter egg, during a segment exploring NVIDIA headquarters with detailed computer graphics, Jensen casually mentioned "Gaussian Splatting" after transitioning from the visuals.

 **[NVIDIA GTC 2025 Analysis - SemiAnalysis](https://semianalysis.com/2025/03/19/nvidia-gtc-2025-built-for-reasoning-vera-rubin-kyber-cpo-dynamo-inference-jensen-math-feynman/)**

-*   This densely packed analysis by Dylan Patel from SemiAnalysis goes incredibly in-depth, even counting cores shown in the keynote illustrations.
+*   This densely packed analysis by Dylan Patel from SemiAnalysis goes in-depth, even counting cores shown in the keynote illustrations.
 Some interesting details: for the next Rubin data center/GPU rack, they're stacking GPU racks rotated 90 degrees to save space and pack GPUs more densely.
-He also explains why switching to photonic networking with optical switches is significant—it substantially reduces power consumption while improving performance.
+He also explains why switching to photonic networking with optical switches is significant: it substantially reduces power consumption while improving performance.

 **[OpenAI CPO Reveals Coding Will Be Automated THIS YEAR - Kevin Weil Interview](https://youtube.com/watch?v=SnSoMh9m5hc)**

-*   OpenAI's CPO Kevin Weil makes a bombshell statement in this podcast, predicting that coding will be automated this year.
+*   OpenAI's CPO Kevin Weil makes a bold statement in this podcast, predicting that coding will be automated this year.
 Based on the trajectory, it's plausible.
 He argues that the gap between a reasoning model and a non-reasoning model like GPT-4o is substantial.
 If we leverage reasoning models fully with multiple scaling laws at work, it makes sense.

 *   Based on NVIDIA's GTC announcements, they're scaling up inference time and models in all possible dimensions.
 If we can use o3 reasoning models (frontier reasoning models from OpenAI) at GPT-4o inference speeds, we'd have superhuman coding performance.
 Just scaling up inference with current technology could achieve this.

 *   The podcaster asks a crucial question about the decreasing cost of intelligence work.
-Kevin makes a generic argument that reducing intelligence costs is a democratizing event—previously, we hired people to automate tasks, but now AI can do that automation.
+Kevin makes a generic argument that reducing intelligence costs is a democratizing event: previously, we hired people to automate tasks, but now AI can do that automation.
 While this argument is valid, I think society will reward people with agency even more.
 Many people currently lack agency, so this distinction will remain significant.
 Overall, scaling laws will hold, and coding automation will happen sooner or later.

 **[Powerful A.I.
 Is Coming.
 We're Not Ready. - New York Times](https://www.nytimes.com/2025/03/14/technology/why-im-feeling-the-agi.html)**